robinostlund/homeassistant-volkswagencarnet/.github/ISSUE_TEMPLATE/bug_report.md

 - Volkswagencarnet release with the issue:
 - Last working homeassistant-volkswagencarnet release (if known):
 - Home Assistant Core release with the issue:
-- Operating environment (Home Assistant/Supervised/Docker/venv):
+- Operating environment (Home Assistant OS/Supervised/Container/Core/venv):
 - Car model and year:
+- Country where the car was bought:
 - Valid We Connect subscription:
-- Debug logs enabled:
+- Have you verified that the We Connect service works via VW´s portal?:

 ## Describe the bug
 <!--